noltron000-coursework/setad/ASSIGNMENT.md

 # FEW 2.1 - Assignment 7 - Date Lib

----

-Move this up to lesson 8
-Add assignment 9 Add tests
-Add Assignment 10 CI, Bundle, and Publish

----

 ## Description
 Dates are super important.
 You'll use them often.
 The goal of this assignment is to become more familiar with the Date object it's methods and how to work with Dates.

 ## Why Do this assignment?
 You'll make use the JS Date Object often.
 Building a library around dates will give you a better understanding of it works and what you can do with it.

 ## Project requirements
 Your job is to make a class that wraps the Date object.
 Your class should have a Date it keeps internally.
 It should be able to instantiate itself with the same parameters that are used with the Date Object.

 **Challenge 1**